balanced/balanced.github.com/_posts/2014-02-21-more-details-about-bitcoin.md

 Documentation is incredibly important, especially on how to test your integration.

-Lastly, there are a few small technical changes internally we need to make to make this happen automatically on a per-merchant basis.
+Lastly, there are a few small technical changes internally we need to make this happen automatically on a per-merchant basis.
 This follows the normal engineering practice of make it work, then make it scale.
 While the interface is currently generic, it won't actually work for anyone but our launch partners.